samselikoff/2023-05-30-radix-dialog/02-interactivity-and-animation/README.md

-# Styling a Radix Dialog with Tailwind CSS
+# Dismissing a Radix Dialog after a form submission

-Learn how to use Tailwind CSS to style a Radix UI Dialog component to match the look and feel of our app!
+Learn how to turn our Radix Dialog into a controlled component so that it can be dismissed after a form submission, and add mount/unmount animations with CSS.

 Watch on YouTube → [https://www.youtube.com/watch?v=KvZoBV_1yYE](https://www.youtube.com/watch?v=KvZoBV_1yYE)